 Clinical trials are intended to determine the safety, effectiveness, and potential side effects of certain procedures or medicines.
 Since “doing no harm” is the central principle of bioethics, clinical trials must first ensure complete safety.

 The Federal Drug Administration (FDA) requires that clinical trials pass four phases to achieve acceptance for general use.
 These are sequential, and products must obtain FDA approval to move to the next phase.

-Phase 1: The first phase consists of a small sampling of study participants, either healthy patients or ones with the target disease.
+Phase 1: The first phase consists of a small sampling of study participants and patient recruitment, either healthy patients or ones with the target disease.
 Phase 1 is designed to test the safety and dosage of the product and may involve 100 or so participants over several months.
 According to the FDA, about 70 percent pass to Phase 2.

 Phase 2: This phase involves testing with several hundred people who have the targeted condition to determine the product’s efficacy and potential side effects.
 The FDA reports that 33 percent pass on to Phase 3.